brainboxdotcc/DPP/docpages/02_building_a_bot.md

 - Please note that if you change the artchitecture (step 13) you must reconfigure all of steps 7 through 12 again as these configurations are specific to each architecture.
 This is to allow for different sets of precompiled libs, e.g. for `x86`, `x64`, etc.
 - You should run your bot from a command prompt.
 If you do not, and it exits, you will not be able to see any output as the window will immediately close.
 - Stuck?
 You can find us on the [official discord server](https://discord.gg/dpp) - ask away!
 We don't bite!

+\page creating-a-bot-application Creating a bot application

+Before you start coding, you need to create and register your bot in the Discord developer portal.

+To create a new application, take the steps as follows:

+1. Sign in to the [Discord developer portal](https://discord.com/developers/applications) and click on "New Application" on the top right.
+2. Next, enter a name for the application in the pop-up and press the "Create" button.

+\image create_application_confirm_popup.png

+In this example we named it "D++ Test Bot".

+4. Move on by click the "Bot" tab in the left-hand side of the screen.
+Now click the "Add Bot" button on the right and confirm that you want to add the bot to your application.

+\image create_application_add_bot.png

+On the resulting screen, you’ll note a page with information regarding your new bot.
+You can edit your bot name, description, and avatar here if you want to.

+\image create_application_bot_overview.png

+In this panel, you can get your bot token.
+A bot token looks like this: `OTAyOTMxODU1NTU1MzE3ODUw.YXlm0g.9oYCt-XHXVH_z9qAytzmVRzKWTg`

+\note Don't share this token with anybody!
+If you ever somehow compromise your current bot token or see your bot in danger, you can regenerate the token in the panel.